Timeline of the National Hockey League: 1976: Two teams relocate

-Going into the 1976–77 NHL season, the California Golden Seals relocated and became the Cleveland Barons, and the Kansas City Scouts moved as well, becoming the Colorado Rockies.
+Going into the 1976–77 NHL season, the California Golden Seals relocated to become the Cleveland Barons, and the Kansas City Scouts moved to become the Colorado Rockies.

 Seventeen teams (1978–79)

-For the first time since the 1942–43 season the NHL contracted, merging the Cleveland Barons into the Minnesota North Stars.
+For the first time since the 1942–43 season, the NHL contracted, merging the Cleveland Barons into the Minnesota North Stars.
 The North Stars then took the Barons' place in the Adams Division.

 Twenty-one teams (1979–91)

 Following seven seasons of revenue draining competition, the NHL–WHA merger was completed for the start of the 1979–80 NHL season.
 Four teams came over from the WHA, paying an expansion fee of $7.5 million each ($ million today).
-These new NHL teams were the Edmonton Oilers, the Hartford Whalers, the Quebec Nordiques, and the (original) Winnipeg Jets.
+These new NHL teams were the Edmonton Oilers, Hartford Whalers, Quebec Nordiques, and the original Winnipeg Jets.
 This also doubled the number of Canadian teams in the league.
-Standing at 21 teams for twelve seasons, this was one of the longer stable periods of NHL history, though surpassed by the twenty-five seasons of the Original Six period, when no additions, moves, or name changes occurred.
+Standing at 21 teams for twelve seasons, this was one of the longer periods of league stability, though surpassed by twenty-five seasons of the Original Six, when no additions, moves, nor name changes occurred.

-The Nordiques were placed in the Adams Division, the Whalers in the Norris, and the Oilers and the Jets were both placed in the Smythe.
+The Nordiques were placed in the Adams Division, the Whalers in the Norris, and the Oilers and the Jets in the Smythe.
 The Washington Capitals moved from the Norris to the Patrick Division.
-The divisions were meaningless as all teams played a balanced schedule and playoffs were seeded by point standings, not division standings.
+The divisions were effectively meaningless as all teams played a balanced schedule and each round of the playoffs was re-seeded by league point standings rather than divisional.

 1980: Flames relocate to Calgary

-For the 1980–81 season, Atlanta relocated and became the Calgary Flames.
+For the 1980–81 season, Atlanta relocated to become the Calgary Flames.